Effective Date: September 21, 2020

 By using our Services (for example, this Website), you represent and warrant that:

-- If you are a representative of a business or company, that you are authorized to bind the business or company to the Terms of Service;
+If you are a representative of a business or an organization, that you are authorized to bind the business or organization to the Terms of Service;

 Certain laws protect our Content, which includes:

 • our Website